 Time is fast running out for the dramatic transformation necessary to save our world.
 We move ever closer to unthinkable disaster pushed by hatred, war, desperate poverty and ecological destruction.
 Few of us would prefer this to a world of Peace, Love, Freedom and Equality.
 We need a bridge to a more complete and stable realization of these ideals.
-We can only build such a bridge if we make better sense of our world.
+We can only build such a bridge if we make better sense of ourselves and our world.

-Bridge to Change seeks to upgrade our notions about time, identity, cause/effect, and what’s humanly possible.
-The writing offered here examines the roots of our problems, exposing underlying obstacles to change, so that we can make more effective use of the transformative powers put in our hands by a democratic political culture.
+Bridge to Change seeks to upgrade our notions about matter, time, identity and what’s humanly possible.
+The writing offered here examines the roots of our problems, exposing underlying obstacles to change; while suggesting a pathway forward so that we can make more effective use of the transformative powers put in our hands by a democratic political culture.

 Finally, Bridge to Change offers a concrete Plan of Action.

 Three novels, Merlin's Parole, The Bridge and Complexity use narrative to unfold a worldview, theory and analysis.

 Merlin's Parole recounts one individual's intellectual / experiential journey through the anti-war activism and counter-cultural movement of the Sixties which leads to a kind of one-person demonstration walking across the United States.